datlb90/flint-web-crawler/README.md

 ## Constraints & Assumptions

-- Domain-scoped only: Only crawl links belonging to the flintk12.com domain or any of its subdomains.
-External links are ignored entirely, and redirects that end outside this domain are skipped.
+- Domain-scoped only: Only crawl links belonging to the configured domain (defaults to flintk12.com) or any of its subdomains.
+The allowed domain can be configured per-crawl via `CrawlOptions.allowedDomain`.
+External links are ignored entirely, and redirects that end outside the allowed domain are skipped.

 - Static HTML only: The crawler fetches HTML responses and parses the DOM.
 It does not execute JavaScript or render client-side navigation.